Aliases for PDCD1 Gene

 GeneCards Summary for PDCD1 Gene

 PDCD1 (Programmed Cell Death 1) is a Protein Coding gene.
-Diseases associated with PDCD1 include indolent b cell lymphoma and systemic lupus erythematosus 2.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and B cell receptor signaling pathway (KEGG).
+Diseases associated with PDCD1 include systemic lupus erythematosus 2 and multiple sclerosis, disease progression, modifier of.
+Among its related pathways are Immune System and IgA-Producing B Cells in the Intestine.
 GO annotations related to this gene include signal transducer activity.

 UniProtKB/Swiss-Prot for PDCD1 Gene